DHTMLX/gantt-docs/data/desktop/dynamic_loading.md

 }}

-Dynamic loading format of data
+Data format for dynamic loading
 -----------------------

 The format of data for dynamic loading is the following: